Image courtesy of Netflix.

 1. Schwarzenegger still struggles with English, which means the sweet spot of his jokes comes and goes before he finishes bludgeoning his way through the dialogue.

-2. “FUBAR” is not tightly edited, resulting in snappy comebacks that fall flat because they are not so snappy.
+2. “FUBAR” is not tightly edited, resulting in snappy comebacks that fall flat because they’re not very snappy.

 3. The script provides an unending stream of cornball jokes minus the self-awareness that made shows like the 1960s classic, “Get Smart,” so hilarious.

-That’s a shame because “FUBAR” could be funny.
-It’s central conceit – that a father and daughter are forced to work together after hiding from each other their careers as CIA operatives – offers a degree of comedic potential.
+That’s a shame because “FUBAR” could be a knee-slapper.
+Its central conceit – that a father and daughter are forced to work together after hiding from each other their careers as CIA operatives – offers a degree of comedic potential.
 Given the right creators, “FUBAR” could become an action-comedy classic.
-Alas, that potential is currently not met.
+Alas, that potential is not met, at least not yet.

 Iffy special effects, naughty language and well-worn points of conflict bring a level of tedium to the journey.
 Emma’s constant whining about how her father was “never there” for her as a child becomes an annoying refrain by the second act of the first episode – imagine seven more episodes of the same.
 It’s the equivalent of a 3-year-old pitching a temper tantrum in the cereal aisle at Kroger’s.

 The supporting cast offers little respite.
-Luke’s wise-cracking lesbian No. 2, Roo (Fortune Feimster), is more vulgar than clever, and self-described “honey-pot” entrapment guru Aldon (Travis Van Winkle) oscillates from earnest pathos to plain-old dick with no consistency from episode to episode.
-Only Luna presents the same face forward and to be honest, earns a degree of empathy as the boy whose father was murdered by the elder Brunner and is hellbent on making the world pay.
+Luke’s wise-cracking lesbian No. 2, Roo (Fortune Feimster), is more vulgar than clever, and self-described “honey-pot” entrapment guru Aldon (Travis Van Winkle) oscillates from earnest pathos to plain-old dick with no consistency.
+Only Luna presents the same face and to be honest, earns a degree of empathy as the boy whose father was murdered by the elder Brunner and is hellbent on making the world pay.

 “FUBAR” resorts to the goofy wisecracks of Schwarzenegger’s earlier efforts, including those of a certain James Cameron cyborg (or Harlan Ellison, depending on whom you ask), but again, the loose editing draws the venom from these bites.
 It all comes across as shopworn and a little pathetic.